maliknaik16/recaptcha-lite/readme.txt

 Integrate the Google's reCAPTCHA Google's reCAPTCHA v2 Checkbox or v3 into the forms and protect your site from bots, brute-force attacks, spam, and abuse.

 == Description ==
-Google reCAPTCHA Lite protects your WordPress site from the bots, brute-force attacks, spam, and abuse.
+The reCAPTCHA Lite protects your WordPress site from the bots, brute-force attacks, spam, and abuse.
 This plugin comes with the support of reCAPTCHA v3 and v2 Checkbox.
 The reCAPTCHA v3 allows users to navigate site without solving "I'm not a robot" challenges.

 You can integrate the Google's reCAPTCHA in the following forms: